msurovcak/sidekick.nvim/README.md

   - ✨ **Context-Aware Prompts**: Automatically include file content, cursor position, and diagnostics in your prompts.
   - 📝 **Prompt Library**: A library of pre-defined prompts for common tasks like explaining code, fixing issues, or writing tests.
   - 🔄 **Session Persistence**: Keep your CLI sessions alive with `tmux` and `zellij` integration.
+  - 🔁 **Session Resume**: Browse and resume previous CLI conversations from any supported tool.
   - 📂 **Automatic File Watching**: Automatically reloads files in Neovim when they are modified by AI tools.

 - **🔌 Extensible and Customizable**